- Search The Registry

+Search The Registry

 Porgy 'Picnic scene,' Ella Robinson Madisonfourth from the right

 *The birth of Ella Robinson Madison is celebrated on this date in 1854.
-She was an African American actress and singer.
+She was a Black actress and singer.

 Born in Saratoga Springs, New York, Ella Robinson was the youngest of 10 children.
-Mrs. Madison's sister, C. Victoria Robinson was married to Alonzo Dewey Northup in August of 1865 shortly after Alonzo Northup was mustered out of the 26th Regiment, Company F of the United States Colored Troops.
+Madison's sister, C. Victoria Robinson was married to Alonzo Dewey Northup in August of 1865 shortly after Northup was mustered out of the 26th Regiment, Company F of the United States Colored Troops.
 Alonzo Dewey Northup was the son of Solomon Northup and Anne Hampton Northup.
 He was their third and youngest child.
 At the age of 15 she moved to New York City and marched in the last 14th Amendment Day parade.

 Her first acting role was as “Topsy” in “Uncle Tom’s Cabin,” a production which began at New York City’s Grand Opera House and then toured Europe in 1878, beginning in England and then going to Germany and Switzerland.
 When she returned to New York City, she formed a partnership with minstrel singer Charles Asbury.
 This new act was called “The Virginia Duo” and opened at the Museum Theatre.
 Later “The Virginia Duo” toured Europe performing in Holland as well as England, Germany and Switzerland.
 Robinson’s association with Herman Lindy’s “Female Quartet” resulted in another toured in England and Continental Europe performing until returning to New York City in 1891.

 Around this time, Robinson married John Madison; they had one daughter who died as a teenager.
 Upon the death of her husband, Robinson was unable to return to the stage and became a house-cleaner and nursemaid.
-In 1917 she was employed as a nursemaid for the famous modern artists William and Marguerite Zorach, to take care of their baby daughter Dahlov and she worked for the Zorachs for over 10 years at their Greenwich Village apartment.
-Dahlov fondly remembers the many gospel hymns and minstrel songs that Ella sang to her.
+In 1917 she was employed as a nursemaid for modern artists William and Marguerite Zorach, to take care of their baby daughter Dahlov, she worked for the Zorachs for over 10 years at their Greenwich Village apartment.
+Dahlov fondly remembered the many gospel hymns and minstrel songs that Ella sang to her.